MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 ### Step 3.3: Select the Graph Connector Agent

 Select the Graph Connector Agent from the drop down list.
-The agent will securely sends Confluence On-premises content into Microsoft Graph index.
+The agent will securely send Confluence On-premises content into Microsoft Graph index.

 ### Step 3.4: Select authentication type